-The Touch Keyboard in Windows 10/8 is a useful tool hat lets you type on touch devices, without needing any physical keyboard.
-It is not to be confused with the Windows Onscreen Keyboard, where you cannot use touch.
+The Touch Keyboard in Windows 10/8 is a useful tool that lets you type on touch devices, without needing any physical keyboard.
+It is not to be confused with the Windows On-screen Keyboard which can appear on non-touch devices too.
 In this post, we will see how to use, start, enable, disable the Touchscreen keyboard, change its layout, disable it if the Touch keyboard icon keeps appearing in your taskbar, and what to do if the Windows Touch Keyboard is not working.

 Touch Keyboard in Windows 10

-In Windows 10 you will find the settings at Settings > Devices > Typing section.
+In Windows 10 you will find the settings at Settings > Devices > Typing section > Touch keyboard.

 To turn on the Touch Keyboard in Windows 8.1, swipe in from the right edge to open the Charms bar.
 Tap Settings and then Keyboard.
 Next select Touch keyboard and handwriting panel.
 The keyboard will appear.